PLC Communications : PLC Training Best Practices

 7.2 Commissioning PLC communications

-Add one device/node at a time while watching on network monitor screen when first commissioning a new network.
-This way you will spot a device who's configuration is bring down the network.
+Add one device/node at a time while watching on the network monitor screen when first commissioning a new network.
+This way you will spot a device whose configuration brought down the network.

 Termination should be activated/placed at both ends of every Profibus segment.

-Commissioning should include entry of data into CMMS.
+Commissioning should include the entry of data into CMMS.